charJin/mrts-retail-and-food-services/README.md

 SQL queries were employed to extract actionable insights tailored for relevant business stakeholders.

+Business questions and specific sql queries can be found [here](queries/queries.sql)

 **Part 3: Visualizations**

 Python charts and Tableau were used to create explorative visualizations and an interactive dashboard, designed primarily to easily monitor key metrics.